xavixava/anysec-dissectors/README.md

 ```

 Now that you installed Thsark on the server, you can do remote captures from the remote server to your laptop.
+The easiest way is to use EdgeShark, but if you don't have it, then you can use an SSH tunnel.
 From your Windows laptop cmd/command prompt create an ssh tunnel to execute Tshark an pipe the output to your local Wireshark.
 Follows an example of the commands you need to execute it.
 This will open your wireshark and display all the packets.
 > [!Note]
->  Display filters aren't supported when capturing and saving the captured packets.
-As such, you don't need to install the plugins on the remote server only on your local computer wireshark.
+> Display filters aren't supported when capturing and saving/pipe the captured packets.
+As such, for a remote capture you don't need to install the plugins on the remote server only on your local computer wireshark.

 ```bash
 ### Example!
 Replace IP and windows path